Jenkins Integration

 The output format of the webhook (i.e., the payload of the request body) can be customized using event data to match the required input format of the tool you are integrating with.
 Therefore, you can reference the data field (event property) using Go templating.

-.
+For example, if you would like to get the value of the project property from the subscribed event, type in: {{.data.project}}.
 A look at the example event can help to identify the proper data field.

 An example of a customized request payload: